Atlas Foundation Acts to Restore Yonkers Boxer’s Dignity

 The Fighting Hogans

-In the same year, 1910, the rugged lightweight married Adelaide Saarup (variously, Searles or Searlis.)
+In the same year, 1910, the rugged lightweight married Adelaide Saarup (variously, Searles.)
 The couple had seven children, Gilbert and Adelaide, infant twins tragically lost in the infamous flu epidemic of the time; John, Edward, Michael (Mitch) and William, all of whom served in World War II, where William died fighting when his ship, the Gregory, was attacked by Japanese destroyers shortly after delivering a battalion of Marines to Sabo Island near Guadalcanal; Elena (Helen) Hogan Torpey (this writer's mother) and Mary (Mae) Hogan Dropauer.
 A tribute to The Fighting Hogans can be seen on my blog.

 Michael (Shamus O'Brien) Hogan was the son of Michael Hogan and Ellen Meade Hogan, one of five children.
 He was just 6 years old when his father died, succumbing to injuries when his boat capsized in a storm during an effort to rescue survivors in the tragic sinking of the Moresby in Dungarvan Bay off the shores of Ballinacourty.
 Of the 25 persons aboard, there were only five survivors.